pourdaavar/notebook/Database/SQL & Postgres/README.md

 - A table can contain multiple foreign keys

+| ID          | Name | Age | owner_id    |
+| ----------- | ---- | --- | ----------- |
+| primary_key |      |     | foreign_key |
+|             |      |     |             |

 ### Unique, NOT Null and check constraints
 - #### Unique Constraint
-	1. Ensures that a column can only contain unique values. like and email or username
+	1. Ensures that a column can only contain unique values. like an email or username
 	2. Throws an error if duplicate values are inserted into a column.
 	3. You can state whether a column should have a unique constraint when creating the table.

-| ID          | Name | Age | owner_id    |
-| ----------- | ---- | --- | ----------- |
-| primary_key |      |     | foreign_key |
-|             |      |     |             |
+- #### Not null constraint
+	1. Ensures that values can't be inserted into a column.
+	2.